E-type asteroid: Description

 E-type asteroids have a high albedo (0.3 or higher), which distinguishes them from the more common M-type asteroids.
 Their spectrum is featureless flat to reddish.
-Probably because they originated from the edge of a larger parent body rather than a core, E-types are all small, with only three (44 Nysa, 55 Pandora, 64 Angelina) having diameters above 50 kilometres and no others above 25 kilometers (the biggest three also orbit atypically far, c.
+Probably because they originated from the edge of a larger parent body rather than a core, E-types are all small, with only two (44 Nysa and 64 Angelina) having diameters above 50 kilometres and no others above 25 kilometers (the biggest three also orbit atypically far, c.
 3 AU, from the Sun).
 Aubrites (enstatite achondrite meteorites) are believed to come from E-type asteroids, because Aubrites could be linked to the E-type asteroid 3103 Eger.

 This grouping may be related to the Xe-type of the SMASS classification.

 E-Belt

 The E-type asteroids of the Hungaria family are thought to be the remains of the hypothetical E-belt asteroid population.
-The dispersal of most of that hypothetical E-Belt might have been caused by the outwards migration of the gas giants of the Solar System according to simulations done under the Nice model – and these dispersed E-Belt asteroids might in turn have been the impactors of the Late Heavy Bombardment.
+The dispersal of most of that hypothetical E-Belt might have been caused by the outward migration of the gas giants of the Solar System according to simulations done under the Nice model – and these dispersed E-Belt asteroids might in turn have been the impactors of the Late Heavy Bombardment.